STKtoken/smart-contract-tips/ReducingGasFees.md

 sha256 (see Appendix E, line 209) | 60 gas + 12 gas/word |
 ripemd (see Appendix E, line 212) | 600 gas + 120 gas/word |

 `*`: The sha3 function mentioned here is the Ethereum flavour of sha3 and not the universally standardized version.
 This is the reason for the new name adoption of keccak256 instead.
-In web3 documentation, this is explicit in the web3.utils.soliditySha3 library, where it specifies the same hashing algorithm as Solidity would use.
+In web3 documentation, this is explicit in the [web3.utils.soliditySha3](https://web3js.readthedocs.io/en/1.0/web3-utils.html?highlight=sha3%20#soliditysha3) library, where it specifies the same hashing algorithm as Solidity would use.

 # `bytes32` vs `string`

 If you are using smaller string types, you can use bytes32 to store your data instead.
 While this does not affect our contract (we were already using byte types), using byte over string can help you save gas spent on storage.

-# `uint8` uses more gas than `uint256`
+# `uint8` *sometimes* uses more gas than `uint256`

 [Source.](https://ethereum.stackexchange.com/questions/3067/why-does-uint8-cost-more-gas-than-uint256)

 In solidity, 256bit/32 byte words are considered the “default” base unit.
 All operations are considered in these units.
-If your data is smaller and you choose to use uint8, you will need to spend extra gas to type cast.
-It will likely save you about 1500–2000 units of gas.
+In many cases, `uint8` is cheaper than `uint256`:

+* If it is within a struct, reads and writes will be batched, as they are in tightly packed arguments.
+* If said `uint8` variable is not modified often, it is much less expensive to store in 1 memory slot as opposed to multiple.

+However, in some cases, `uint256` is cheaper than `uint8`.
+To make use of this, it would have to be tightly packed.***

 # Tightly Packing Arguments